OVERVIEW

 From here, we entered the brainstorming phase.
 Not wanting to pigeon-hole ourselves into a particular solution or aesthetic for the dashboard, our group individually generated rough concept sketches and eventually combined them into one design with a final idea to take to the digital sketches phase.

-higher fidelities of prototypes with changes being informed by class and instructor critiques and following key design principles.
+From the digital sketches, we slowly progressed to higher fidelities of prototypes with changes being informed by class and instructor critiques and following key design principles.
 The primary user of each dashboard was kept in mind and informed all design decisions.

 Our team created interactive dashboards, which serve as a vehicle for the listeners and instructor to give real-time feedback to the student presenters.